holochain/holochain-rust/doc/holochain_101/src/first_steps.md

 # First steps writing Holochain hApps with Rust

+___
+This tutorial builds for the 0.0.7-alpha release but as the API and HDK are changing it will likely fail under newer releases.
+___

 Holochain hApps are made of compiled WebAssembly that encodes the rules of the hApp, the data it can store and how users will interact with it.
 This means that [any language that can compile to WebAssembly](https://github.com/appcypher/awesome-wasm-langs) can one day be used for Holochain.

 Writing WebAssembly that complies with the Holochain runtime can be tricky.
 To make development as streamlined as possible the core team has been developing a Holochain-dev-kit (HDK) for the first supported language, Rust!
 In the near future the community is encouraged to develop an HDK for their language of choice.